Frequently asked questions

 1. Closed system: eLabFTW requires unique credentials to access the system.
 A system of permissions and roles allow fine control of what can be seen by whom.

 6. Copies of records: you can export your data in PDF, ZIP archives or CSV files very easily.
+This can also be automated via the API.

 7. Password policy: passwords are securely stored in the database and security mechanisms such as preventing too many authentication tries are in place.
+Password policies can also be enforced, and centralized authentication mechanisms can be setup.

 What about compliance to standards?